hopperlabsxyz/vault-computation-cli/README.md

 bun run find-claimable-controllers <chainId:VaultAddress> [options]
 ```

-Finds all controllers that made deposit request on a specific period.
-Use this command if you want to get the arguments for claimSharesOnBehalf().
+Identifies all controllers (users) who have made deposit requests on the vault and haven't cancelled them.
+Useful for getting the arguments for the `claimSharesOnBehalf()` function.

 ### Period Fee